-Children (0 to 11) and families
+Children (O to 11) and families

-population.
+The City of Ryde is an urban environment with relatively high population There were 15,800 children aged 0 to 11 years in 2016 or 13.5% of the population.
 The City of Ryde's children are more likely to live in couple households and within dwellings with a mortgage, but the large increase was in the private rental category, indicating that families might be priced out of the housing market.